-Track and Field Head Coach Patrick Jefferson Gerrick.green@houstonisd.org
+Track and Field Head Coach Gerrick Green Gerrick.green@houstonisd.org

 Track and Field is a Spring Sport.
 Students must want to participate and be a part of the team here even if they run for a club outside of school.
 The Lamar team comes first.
-Follow Lamar Boys' Track & Field @Lamar\BoysTrack on twitter.
+Follow Lamar Boys' Track & Field @Lamar_BoysTrack on twitter.

-Girls Cross Country (interim head coach) Brandon Coslor Brandon.coslor@houstonisd.org
+Girls Cross Country Coach Reagan House Regan.House@houstonisd.org

 Cross Country starts in the summer.
 Please contact Coach Green if you are interested in girls' cross country or girls' track.
-Follow Lamar Girls' Track & Field @lamar\track on twitter.
+Follow Lamar Girls' Track & Field @lamar_track on twitter.

-Girls Track and Field Head Coach Brandon Coslor Brandon.coslor@houstonisd.org
+Girls Track and Field Head Coach Gerrick Green Gerrick.green@houstonisd.org

-Track & Field is a Spring Sport, but practice for the girls' track program begins before the spring semester begins.
+Track & Field is a Spring Sport, but practice for the girls track program begins before the spring semester begins.
 One of the top goals of the Lamar High School track program is to build on an already strong tradition that can be continued well on into the future, with that in mind we do not cut athletes but want parents and students to know that this is a sport that requires your full commitment and participation.
-Please email Coach Coslor and follow Lamar Girls' Track & Field @lamar\track on twitter.
+Please email Coach Coslor and follow Lamar Girls' Track & Field @lamar_track on twitter.